Julius Berman: Early life and education

 He received an honorary doctorate from Yeshiva University in 1995.

 Career

 As a confidant of Rabbi Joseph B. Soloveitchik, Berman helped publish his works.
-Professionally, he is a partner in the law firm of Arnold & Porter Kaye Scholer.
+Professionally, he was a partner in the law firm of Arnold & Porter Kaye Scholer.

 Organizations

-Berman is a longstanding board member of RIETS and is chairman emeritus of the board, having served as its chairman for many years.
+Berman was a longstanding board member of RIETS and was chairman emeritus of the board, having served as its chairman for many years.
 He has been president of the Conference on Jewish Material Claims against Germany since 2014, and was previously chairman of its board.
 He has headed many national and international Jewish organizations, including the Conference of Presidents of Major American Jewish Organizations, the Orthodox Union, the Jewish Telegraphic Agency, and the American Zionist Youth Foundation.

 He has served in a leadership capacity at the following organizations: